vvnraman/cppcon-2022-cpp-neovim/slides/60-migrate.md

 [fennel]: https://fennel-lang.org/

 Note:
+- One interesting thing I discovered while learning lua was that there is flavour of lisp called "Fennel" which transpiles to lua.
-- Rejoice ! if you like to configure your editor using a lisp
+- So if you're on of those people who like to configure your editor using a lisp, then Neovim is for you !

 <!-- next slide -->

 # Pause before end